toradex/ecos-colibri-vf61-servo-control/README.rst

 .. image:: antmicro-symbol.png

-Now select all the elements of your image and group them (:menuselection:`Object --> Group`).
+Now select all the elements of your image (excluding coordinate systems) and group them (:menuselection:`Object --> Group`).
 Next, convert the object to path with :menuselection:`Path --> Object to path`.
 Lastly, choose :menuselection:`Extensions --> Gcodetools --> Path to gcode`.
-Switch to the :guilabel:`Preferences` tab and edit the :guilabel:`Directory` to decide where to save your g-codes.
+Switch to the :guilabel:`Preferences` tab and edit the :guilabel:`Directory` to decide where to save your g-codes (directory must exist).
 Next select the :menuselection:`Path to Gcode` tab and click :menuselection:`Apply`.

 Before you use the g-code file generated this way to drive the plotter, you have to convert them to a binary file suitable for placing in memory, so that eCos will be able to read it.